henry2004y/minimal_test/_posts/2020-07-24-version-control.md

 Handle the situation wisely to save your time and effort!

 Here is an excellent [guidance for what to do on GitHub](https://gist.github.com/Chaser324/ce0505fbed06b947d962).

+## GitHub

+In Fall 2021, GitHub disabled direct command line push through HTTPS even if you are the owner.
+They introduced a new authentication key which only shows up once and has a limited available time.
+Now the recommended way to connect to GitHub is through SSH.
+Follow the steps in [Q&A](https://stackoverflow.com/questions/60757334/git-push-from-vs-code-no-anonymous-write-access-authentication-failed) to setup the SSH connection to GitHub.

 ## Resources